-AirAsia had taken delivery of 213 A320s directly from Airbus, including its first A320neo as of September 2016.
-These are operated by its flagship Malaysian airline as well as its affiliates around the region in India, Indonesia, the Philippines and Thailand.
+AirAsia has taken delivery of 226 A320 Family aircraft directly from Airbus as of August 2019.
+These are operated by its flagship Malaysian airline as well as its affiliates around the region in India, Indonesia, the Philippines, Japan and Thailand.

-AirAsia X, the long-haul low-cost affiliate of the AirAsia Group, operates a fleet of 20 Airbus A330 wide body airliners.
-These are in service with AirAsia X’s flagship Malaysian branch, as well as its units in Thailand and Indonesia, and operate on services to points within the Asia-Pacific region and the Middle East.
+AirAsia X, the long-haul low-cost affiliate of the AirAsia Group, received 36 Airbus A330 wide-body airliners as of late 2019.
+These were in service with AirAsia X’s flagship Malaysian branch, as well as its unit in Thailand, and operate on services to points within the Asia-Pacific region and the Middle East.

 This relationship began in 2007, when AirAsia X signed a contract for 15 A330-300s and subsequently increased the order to 31.
 Seven years later, the airline ordered 55 of the updated A330neo aircraft and converted 11 of its earlier A330-300 orders to this newer variant.
-It brought the operator’s total number of A330neo aircraft on order to 66.
-In July 2018, the carrier signed an agreement for another 34 A330neo versions, increasing its total orders for the type to 100 airliners.
+In August 2019, the airline ordered 12 more A330neo from Airbus for a total of 78 aircraft.

 Subang also is the location of Airbus Helicopters Malaysia Simulation Centre, a joint-venture with Boustead Heavy Industries Corporation that houses the region’s only training simulator for the H225 and H225M rotorcraft.